 Most helpful, however, is the establishment of one of their core principles, that financial institutions adopt plain language in their writing.
 That means all communications are designed for you to be able to understand what you’re reading.

 The CFPB ensures that their publications are accessible to the public in both locations and in writing.
 While many government organizations can seem walled off, the CFPB appears to actively engage the public and value their input.

 Controversy may seem to stem from every government agency these days, but the CFPB does appear to be on the side of the people.

-Take advantage of the CFPB’s resources and the rest of the benefits provided by TILA and its successors to ensure you fully understand the implications of any financial product you’re interested in.
+Take advantage of the CFPB’s resources and the rest of the benefits provided by TILA and its successors to ensure you fully understand the implications of any financial products and services you may be interested in.
 By doing so, you can save yourself a lot of headaches, and potentially, money in the long run.